Table of Contents

 - Mesonephric adenocarcinoma (see comment and synoptic report)

-- Comment: This tumor demonstrates several distinct histologic patterns (tubules, glandular and papillary regions) with associated peripheral mesonephric remnants.
+- Comment: This tumor demonstrates several distinct histologic patterns (tubular, glandular and papillary) with associated peripheral mesonephric remnants.
 By immunohistochemistry, this tumor shows diffuse and strong expression of GATA3 and PAX8 and no expression of ER.
 Taken together, these features are diagnostic of mesonephric adenocarcinoma of the cervix.

 Differential diagnosis